|Nutrition Facts (per serving)|

-Don't be put off by the long list of ingredients in the Thai panang sauce.
-All of them require little to no preparation and are simply tossed in a food processor or chopper and easily pureed.
+Don't be put off by the long list of ingredients in the Thai panang sauce; all of them require little to no preparation and are simply tossed in a food processor or chopper and easily pureed.
 Then the chicken, seasoning, tomatoes, and bell pepper are cooked in the sauce in the oven.
 Serve this curry with jasmine rice to make an authentic Thai meal that is simple to put together.

-- 1 thumb-size piece galangal (or ginger, sliced)
+- 1 thumb-size piece galangal, or ginger, peeled and sliced

 - 3 cloves garlic

 - 1/2 teaspoon dark soy sauce